SunyataZero/peoples-fund/docs/req-spec.md

 ## 18-40 year old low- and middle income country (LMIC) inhabitants

 The group of people that we represent: We aim for this to be our major membership base.
-Most LMIC residents do not pay membership fees, but we really need them for expressing their oppinions, rating projects, voting for the board, and submitting applications for funding.
+Most LMIC residents do not pay membership fees, but we really need them for expressing their opinions, rating projects, voting for the board, and submitting applications for funding.

 * Priority: High
 * Target roles: rating, voting, applying for funding